 About Osher Center for Integrative Medicine

-In integrative medicine, conventional medicine can be combined with treatments or knowledge from alternative and complementary medicine, but with high standards for scientific evidence and evaluation.
-At the Osher Center for Integrative Medicine such work is mainly related to so called "Mind-Body Medicine", for example psychological treatment for pain or insomnia.
-Treatment related to other main areas of non-established care.
-All patient care is performed within research projects, and the center has no clinical practice of its own.
+In integrative medicine, conventional medicine can be combined with treatments or knowledge from alternative and complementar medicine, but with high standards for scientific evidence and evaluation.
+At the Osher Center for Integrative Medicine such work is mainly related to so called "Mind-Body Medicine", for example psychological treatment to meet transdiagnostic problems that are common to patients across disorders.
+The center has no clinical practice of its own, but it collaborates closely with care units, especially at the Gustavsberg’s primary care center outside Stockholm.

 The Osher centre has been founded through a generous donation from the Osher Foundation.
-There are two additional Osher Centres worldwide, one in San Francisco and one in Harvard.
+In addition to the center at Karolinska Institutet, there are several Osher Centres in the US, see https://www.oshercollaborative.org